BluejayFinance/docs/README.md

 ### What is Bluejay Finance?

-Bluejay Finance is a capital-efficient decentralized stablecoin protocol for issuing stablecoins pegged to real-world currencies.
-Every stablecoin issued is backed by protocol-owned liquidity.
+Bluejay Finance is a decentralized finance protocol that aims to provide decentralized financial services to the masses by building solutions on top of decentralized local stablecoins.
+Our first product is a fixed income solution that provides investors with consistent and diversified returns.
+In addition, we offer the issuance of stablecoins pegged to real-world currencies with capital-efficient liquidity, creating new opportunities for users to transact and invest with minimized currency exchange risk.

 ### Why Bluejay Finance?

-The introduction of USD stablecoins has allowed individuals and businesses to not only pay and receive payments but also to gain access to a wide variety of financial services like money exchanges (ie [Uniswap](https://uniswap.org/)), investments (ie [Synthetix](https://synthetix.io/)), asset management (ie [Yearn](https://yearn.finance/)), etc. This has helped reduce inequality by democratizing access to financial services, even for the underbanked population (ie [Nigerians using DAI](https://www.coindesk.com/markets/2021/03/15/nigerians-turn-to-stablecoins-for-protection-against-inflation/)).

-However, most stablecoin solutions are centered around USD and not designed for other currencies.
-This means that users do not have a choice of having exposure to currencies other than USD in the DeFi space.

-By having stablecoins of different currencies around the world on the blockchain, we lower the barrier for businesses and individuals in these countries to transact with minimized currency exchange risk.
-This helps to widen the product offerings of existing DeFi companies that provide crypto invoicing (ie [Request](https://request.network/en/)), streaming payments (ie [Sablier](https://sablier.finance/)), etc.

-The ultimate goal of Bluejay Finance is to lower inequality by providing and enabling equal access to low-cost financial services for all.
+Bluejay Finance was founded to address the issues of financial exclusion and lack of accessibility faced by many users.
+Traditional financial services often impose barriers that make it difficult for certain individuals and businesses to access their services.
+This can include high minimum investments, complicated processes, and limited exposure to different currencies.

+DeFi, or decentralized finance, has emerged as a potential solution to these issues, but it too faces certain limitations.
+Many stablecoin solutions only offer USD-pegged stablecoins, which restricts users' exposure to other currencies in the DeFi space.
+This lack of choice can be a hindrance to businesses and individuals looking to transact with minimized currency exchange risk.

+Bluejay Finance seeks to solve both of these problems by offering stablecoins pegged to a range of real-world currencies on the blockchain.
+This provides businesses and individuals with greater flexibility and choice when it comes to transacting and investing in different assets.
+In addition, Bluejay Finance's decentralized fixed income product, built on top of these stablecoins, provides investors with a low-risk and low-volatility investment option that requires no minimum investment requirements or complicated KYC processes.

 ### How do I participate in Bluejay Finance?

+Bluejay Finance offers various ways for market participants to participate in the protocol.
+A first strategy is fixed income investing, which allows users to invest their stablecoins in high-yield fixed income products.
+This offers an opportunity for investors to achieve their investment goals by providing access to a variety of financial products that may have been previously inaccessible due to high minimum investment sizes or accreditation requirements.

-There are two main strategies for market participants: Staking and Bonding.
-Stakers stake their BLU tokens in exchange for more BLU tokens while bonders provide liquidity or DAI tokens in exchange for discounted BLU after a vesting period.
+The second strategy is staking, which allows users to stake their BLU tokens in exchange for more BLU tokens.
+Another strategy is bonding, which involves providing liquidity or DAI tokens in exchange for discounted BLU after a vesting period.

-In addition, you can participate in growing the protocol by partaking in governance on our community discord.
-We welcome any help and initiatives to support and grow the protocol to one that the world deserves.
+Finally, users can participate in growing the protocol by partaking in governance on the community discord.
+Bluejay Finance welcomes any help and initiatives to support and grow the protocol to one that the world deserves.

 ### How can I benefit from Bluejay Finance?

+#### Investors

+Investors can benefit from Bluejay Finance by experiencing consistent returns of 7%+ and diversifying their portfolios with our fixed income solutions.
+Our solutions are designed to deliver high returns without the volatility of the market, offering access to an asset class typically reserved for institutions and high net-worth individuals.
+The best part is that there is no minimum investment required, making our solutions accessible to all.
+By investing in Bluejay Finance, investors can expect to achieve their desired returns while diversifying their portfolios with a low-risk asset class.

 #### Stakers